 Eligibility for Direct Stafford Loans:

-If you are attending at least six credits this summer at CSU and have Direct Stafford Loan eligibility remaining from the 2014-2015 academic year, you should contact Campus411 All-in-1 and request a summer award determination of remaining eligibility.
-Also you need to be aware of your total loan borrowing lifetime limit because once you reach that, you are no longer eligible for loans.
+If you are attending at least six credits this summer at CSU and have Direct Stafford Loan eligibility remaining from the 2016-2017 academic year, you should complete the Summer Aid Application.
+The Financial Aid Office will determine your eligibility.
 To borrow loans, you must enroll for a minimum of six credit hours at CSU.

 Eligibility for PLUS loans (Parents of Dependent Student):